einarwh/experiments-in-powerblog/content/blog-posts/bix-it-pix-it-in-the-browser.md

 </html>
 ```

 Not much going on in the HTML file, as you can see.
-Three innocuous-looking **div**‘s that aren’t even visible yet, that’s all.
+Three innocuous-looking **div**‘s that aren't even visible yet, that's all.
 As you might imagine, they are just placeholders that our JavaScript code can work with.
-That’s where _pixit.js_ comes in:
+That's where _pixit.js_ comes in:

 ```javascript
 var PixIt = {